Meiothermus: Characteristics

-Meiothermus species of bacteria are gram-negative and are primarily chemoorganoheterotrophs, but some species can use nitrate as an electron acceptor.
+Meiothermus species of bacteria are gram-negative and are primarily chemoorganoheterotrophs, and some species can use nitrate as an electron acceptor.
 The Meiothermus genus was originally proposed to group together several moderately thermophilic organisms that were in the Thermus genus.
 It was later differentiated and made its own genus.
-Meiothermus are mostly distinguishable from Thermus by the lower bound of their optimum growth temperatures, 50-60°C for Meiothermus and 70°C for Thermus.
+Meiothermus are mostly distinguishable from Thermus by the lower bound of their optimum growth temperatures, 50-60 °C for Meiothermus and 70 °C for Thermus.
 Also, in Meiothermus, the presence of two glycolipid bands is seen whereas Thermus species only contain one.
 Thermus also contains eight conserved signature indels (CSIs) compared to the three that Meiothermus has.
-The optimal pH range for Meiothermus growth is in the range of 7.5-9.5.
+The optimal pH range for Meiothermus growth is in the range of 7.5–9.5.
 Meiothermus is a genus of bacteria that can only exist in aerobic environments.
 Most Meiothermus species have a red pigmentation with the exception of M. chilarophilus which has a yellow color.
 Some Meiothermus species can also form biofilms and stick to surfaces using specific adhesion organelles.